Craig-Codes/Three.js-X-Wing-Demo/README.md

 I've learned how to import objects, create objects, import a picture as a background and interaction and manipulation of imported objects.

 This has been my first time working with any JS library rather than using vanilla JS.

+I added in an easter egg based on Disneys new The Mandarloria TV Show.
+When the rebel alliance symbol is clicked, 'the child' appears on top of the X-Wing Fighter!